 Aesthetic value can also have a disproportionate impact on the perceived value of a brand.
 When a company invests in a beautiful presentation, it can create increased feelings of value among customers and justify higher prices.
 Aesthetic value may seem abstract, but its effects are very real; beauty can be traded for money.
 Study after study has demonstrated the link between perceived value created by graphic, interior and product design and the financial success of small businesses.

 People want to live in a beautiful world, and many are willing to pay top dollar for aesthetic appeal.
 Small business owners that examine the aesthetic component of their brands, products and services can differentiate their beautiful offerings from the rest of the pack.

 The clientele willing to pay steep prices for original artwork is a fairly small group.
-Yet introducing artists into the public consciousness is the key to their long-term success; famous artists can charge far more for a piece than those who are unknown.
+Yet introducing artists into the public consciousness is the key to their financial success; famous artists can charge far more for a piece than those who are unknown.
 Isabel opened a gallery many years ago and had great relationships with a wide range of local artists.
 She knew that their success was directly tied to her success, and she longed to help them become more recognized.
-How could she promote her favorite artists to the majority of consumers when most are either unwilling or unable to purchase original artwork?
+How could she promote her favorite artists to a larger number of consumers when most are either unwilling or unable to purchase original artwork?

-The aesthetics of the event were so profound that they could become a topic of conversation, engaging the minds of the attendees.
+- Everyone benefitted.
+The aesthetics of the event could become a topic of conversation, engaging the minds of the attendees.
 The artist gained notoriety.
 Event planners could offer their clients something extremely unusual, setting their parties apart from the rest of the events on the social calendar.
 By taking the aesthetic value of the art and displaying it in new ways, a much broader audience was engaged, increasing the perceived value of the artwork itself.